jamesbutler01/Neuron-Analysis-Exercise/README.md

 - These NaNs should be removed/handled appropriately before any analysis takes place

 #### Exercise
+This is an introduction to the basics of neural data analysis/visualisation.
+Exploring how individual cells in the primate brain alter their firing rates in response to cues of different value.
 - Load the data
 - For each neuron (i.e. with a for loop)
-	- Remove/account for the NaNs in its data
+	- Remove/account for the NaNs in the data
 	- Plot the average firing rate for each of the 5 cues
 	- On the same plot, plot the standard error for each cue
+- What are the notable differences in how each neuron responds to value?

 #### Further questions of interest
 If you want, further things you can look for in the data: